mvizi12/Expense-Tracking-App/README.md

 # Expense-Tracking-App
-See the ".doc" file for details on this app
+See the ".doc" file for specific details on this app